I have revised the article in the light of two developments:

 - What value must be sacrificed for the good of the whole.
 When value is sacrificed in this way, the consequent generation of anti-value must be foreseen and mitigated, and those experiencing the anti-value may need some form of compensation.

 Creating the specification is a searching enquiry and not a form-filling exercise.
-The completed Ecosystem Value Specification forms part of the creative brief for the programme of work that is to be undertaken.
+The completed value specification forms part of the creative brief for the programme of work that is to be undertaken.
 We will return to this topic later.

 What is greatness?